angelo-wf/LakeSnes/README.md

 The intent is for it to be formed as a library, which could then be used in other projects.
 (Maybe it could be compiled for the web with Emscripten as well, to replace the core from that JS emulator).

-Performance, although much better than my JS version, is still quite bad though, especially when compared to emulators like BSNES or SNES9X (it uses around 80% of one core, whereas SNES9X only uses around 15%).
+Performance, although much better than my JS version, is still quite bad though, especially when compared to emulators like BSNES or SNES9X (it used around 80% of one core whereas SNES9X only used around 15%, on my old hardware).

-Note that this was known as 'ElzSnes' for a little while before being renamed to LakeSnes.

 ## Compiling